Adeoye369/Adeoye369/README.md

 - 👀 I’m interested in Software & App development & Production
 - 🌱 I’m currently learning Web Development
 - 💞️ I’m looking to collaborate on any project that I can contribute and gain experience
-- 📫 How to reach me at adegbite.adeoye0@gmail.com
+- 📫 You can reach me at adegbite.adeoye0@gmail.com

 <!---
 Adeoye369/Adeoye369 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.